Tonelllo/RoboticsEngineeringUnige/Year_1/First_semester/MMM/README.md

 - Purely parallel chains
 - Discussion about relationship between cost and speed or torque given the same power
 - Constraints and allowed motion of closed chains

+## 14/11
+- Examples of different kinds of closed loop mechanisms